efcaguab/nz-species-distributions-and-interactions/research-log.md

 *Fernando Cagua*

+#### 7 May 2019

+Long hiatus.
+Briefly chatted with Daniel and he suggested looking for more networks appart from those in the Web of Life.
+Options include ICONS, MANGAL, and some networks by Beno Seemens.

+Also I had a look at "Biogeography of species interactions: partner fidelity and asymmetric specialization" a paper submitted by Fortuna et al.
+Briefly, the paper looks at all the networks in the Web of Life database calculates partner fidelity and checks wether mutualistic or antagonistic interactions show any difference.
+That's basically it.

 #### 30 October 2018

 The last week I've continued checking wether it's OK to use data from Bascompte's Web of Life.